yooper/your-rapport/README.md

  * A commercial tool is the only viable way to support developing a standard set of open source tools, useful for doing online research
  * Keeps the infrastructure costs lower by not having additional overhead with privatized Software as a Service approach
  * Implement best practices based on community feedback
- * The target price for the Pro license can be set to $3 a month.
+ * The target price for the Pro license can be set to $3 a month support us [here](https://buy.stripe.com/4gM5kDbRcgWW8d7gLedAk00)

 🌟 Key Features